 How to Clean Trail Running Shoes: Exit the Washing Machine!

-Cleaning trail running shoes is nothing really rocket science: a basin of hot water, soap and a soft brush (or an old toothbrush) and off you go!
-Note that it is best to wash the laces separately.
-Start by diving both trail shoes.
+Cleaning trail running shoes doesn’t require rocket science; a basin of hot water, soap, and a soft brush (or an old toothbrush) will do the trick!
+Remember to wash the laces separately.
+Begin by immersing both trail shoes in the soapy water.

 What About Machine Washing?

 It’s true that it’s tempting to put your trail running shoes in the washing machine, and yet… I strongly advise against it!
-Hot washing risks melting the glue or deforming the plastic.
-It is the guarantee of wearing out or even prematurely destroying your favorite pair.
+The heat from the washing machine can potentially melt the glue that holds the shoes together or deform any plastic components.
+This approach is a surefire way to accelerate wear and possibly lead to the premature destruction of your favorite pair.

 Shoe Care: Dusting, Airing, Waterproofing